 We do need to rely on God, but we also were created for intimacy with our spouses.
 When someone consistently rejects sex, while also rejecting an emotional relationship with their spouse, they are likely running from intimacy in general.
 In this man’s case, he may be lacking intimacy with God, too, thinking that activity for God is the equivalent of intimacy with God.
 It’s not.

-He likely needs a counselor or mentor to sit down with him and talk through his priorities–and also a counselor who can walk him through why he’s running from intimacy and believes that self-sufficiency is the highest good.
+He likely needs a counselor to sit down with him and talk through his priorities–and also a counselor who can walk him through why he’s running from intimacy and believes that self-sufficiency is the highest good.
 This attitude will make him an ineffective father and husband, but it will also ultimately make him an ineffective pastor.